Peter Bessell: Career

-Thorpe scandal
+Thorpe affair

 He was a prosecution witness at the trial of Liberal Party leader Jeremy Thorpe for the attempted murder of Norman Scott in 1979, the Thorpe affair, when he returned to Britain to testify in exchange for immunity from prosecution.
 His evidence was controversially referred to by the judge Mr Justice Cantley, in his summing up, as "a tissue of lies"; as a key meeting concerning the conspiracy to murder occurred in varied locations in his statements.

 Bessell revealed under questioning that he had signed a contract with The Sunday Telegraph for the serialisation rights of his memoirs, and that his fee (£25,000) would double were Thorpe to be convicted.
 Before the trial he had been paid a third of the £50,000 full fee, and stood to gain only another £8,000 if Thorpe were to be acquitted.
 George Carman, Thorpe's lawyer, made much of this, and asked Bessell if he had ever used any medication; Bessell admitted to regular use of sleeping pills.
 Bessell admitted to his having "a credibility problem" and being a compulsive liar.

-The judge's summing-up to the jury just before their deliberations emphasised Thorpe's distinguished public record, but he was scathing about all the principal prosecution witnesses: Bessell was a "humbug", Scott a fraud, a sponger, a whiner, a parasite—"but of course he could still be telling the truth."
-Newton was "determined to milk the case as hard as he can.".
+The judge's summing-up to the jury just before their deliberations emphasised Thorpe's distinguished public record, but he was scathing about all the principal prosecution witnesses: Bessell was a "humbug", Scott a fraud, a sponger, a whiner, a parasite—"but of course he could still be telling the truth".
+Newton was "determined to milk the case as hard as he can".
 This rather unusual summing-up was almost immediately heavily lampooned for what some perceived as a marked bias in Peter Cook's 1979 spoken-word comedy LP "Here Comes the Judge"; some saw it as part of an establishment conspiracy.
 On 20 June the jury retired; they returned two days later and acquitted the four defendants on all charges.
-In a televised statement and celebration of the outcome, Thorpe said that he considered the verdict "a complete vindication."
+In a televised statement and celebration of the outcome, Thorpe said that he considered the verdict "a complete vindication".
 Scott said he was "unsurprised" by the outcome, but was upset by the aspersions on his character made by the judge from the safety of the bench.

-After the trial Bessell published a privately printed memoir, Cover-Up (1981), setting out his version of the Thorpe scandal and his involvement.
+After the trial, Bessell published Cover-Up: The Jeremy Thorpe Affair (1981), a 574-page book which described his involvement in the case.